Frequently Asked Questions

 - Royal Australian & Allied Navies – Ships and submarines to allow for provisions, as well as rest and recreation.

-- Agriculture exports – Agricultural exports direct to Asia from growers in the Gascoyne region.
+- Agriculture exports – Agricultural exports direct to Asia from growers in the Gascoyne region and in particular the Carnarvon ‘food bowl’.

 - Support vessels – Provisions for offshore support vessels.